jnozzi/cocoadev.com/markdown/RandomNumber.md

     rand() % x is not uniformly distributed.      random() % x is (assuming     (RAND_MAX+1) % x == 0).
 Check the man page for random().
 It specifically states that all bits from it are usable, and that random() & 01 is a valid way to generate a random bit, unlike rand(), whose lower bits are cyclic.

--- General/AndresSantiagoPerezBergquist
+-- AndresSantiagoPerezBergquist

 ----

-How about the General/MersenneTwister?
+How about the MersenneTwister?
 It has a period of 2^19937-1!

 New page [http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html]
 Old page [http://www.math.keio.ac.jp/~matumoto/emt.html]

-From the General/WebPage:
+From the WebPage:

 ""What is Mersenne Twister?
 Mersenne Twister(MT) is a pseudorandom number generator developped by Makoto Matsumoto and Takuji Nishimura (alphabetical order) during 1996-1997.
 MT has the following merits: